KarlLee830/Subconverter_Rules/README.md

 The 2KB & 2XH files are configuration files written for my friend.

-The Router file is the configuration file used by my router.
+The 2Router file is the configuration file used by my router.

 ## Main modifications: